ChatFAQ/ChatFAQ/widget/README.md

     "<MESSAGE_TYPE>": {
         "src": "<URL>",
         "fullWidth": Boolean,
+        "mobileNoMargins": Boolean,
+        "desktopNoMargins": Boolean,
         "dynamicHeight": Boolean,
         "scrolling": "yes"/"no",
         "noPadding": Boolean
     }
 }
 ```
 The widget will intercept any message with the type `<MESSAGE_TYPE>` and will render an iframe with the provided URL.
-The rest of the parameters are optional and will be used to customize the iframe's behavior.
+The rest of the parameters are optional and will be used to customize the iframe's styling and behavior, next you can see the explanation of each parameter:

+- `src`<span style="color:red;">*</span>: URL of the iframe.
+- `fullWidth`: If the iframe should take the full width of the chat's message in which it is contained.
+- `mobileNoMargins`: If the message in which the iframe is contained should have no margins on mobile.
+- `desktopNoMargins`: If the message in which the iframe is contained should have no margins on desktop.
+- `dynamicHeight`: If the iframe should have a dynamic height, this will make the iframe's height to be the same as its content's height.
+- `scrolling`: If the iframe should have scrolling, by default the iframe will have scrolling.
+- `noPadding`: If the message in which the iframe is contained should have no padding, by default the message will have padding.

 ### JS Library